Melody Bevens, MFT, LMFT

 I have experience with a wide variety of clients, including children, adolescents, adults, families, and couples in community health care, group therapy, and private practice settings.
 Through my work, I have gained the skills to effectively help clients experiencing significant emotional or psychological stress related to a wide variety of issues.

-I received my BS in Human Services and my MS in Counseling with a concentration in Marriage, Family, and Child Therapy from the University of Phoenix.
+I received my BS in Human Services and my MS in Counseling with a concentration in Marriage, Family, and Child therapy from University of Phoenix.